Bootstrap

 217301-14-56-23

-As you can see, r = 0, so we are done!
 Now let's have a look at what we've actually calculated.

 Results

-Now, remember that we're calculating the value of s, t and gcd(a, b) in this equation:
+Now, remember that we're calculating the value of $s$, $t$ and $gcd(a, b)$ in this equation:

-s × a + t × b = gcd(a, b)
+\[s \times a + t \times b = gcd(a, b)\]

-Since we have reached r=0, we are done and we can now find the answers in the last row of the table:
+Since we have reached $r = 0$, we are done and we can now find the answers in the last row of the table:

 So in this case, we have found the following: